B.S., Denison University

 M.S., Yale University

 Eugene Morton is one of the nation’s leading research zoologists and ornithologists.
 He is senior scientist at the National Zoological Park of the Smithsonian Institution and he serves concurrently as adjunct professor at the University of Maryland.
 Gene holds the M.S. and the Ph.D. in evolutionary biology from Yale University.

 Gene’s research field is behavioral ecology and the evolution of behavior in birds and other animals, with a focus on adaptation and sexual selection.
 He uses cross-disciplinary approaches to include, for example, acoustics in his research on vocal communication, and DNA fingerprinting in his studies of social behavior.
 Much of Gene’s work has been carried out in the tropics.
 Because of rapid forest destruction there, he incorporates a conservation theme into his research and teaching.

-Gene’s visit to Denison for Reunion ’98 comes in the midst of a field research trip to western Pennsylvania, where he and his wife Bridget, also an ornithologist, are studying migratory and breeding patterns of the Acadian Flycatcher.
+Gene’s visit to Denison for his reunion this year comes in the midst of a field research trip to western Pennsylvania, where he and his wife Bridget, also an ornithologist, are studying migratory and breeding patterns of the Acadian Flycatcher.
 Gene and Bridget have a son, Douglas.
 When not travelling for their research, the Mortons make their home in Front Royal, Virginia.